-The proposed regulations won’t go into effect for two months.
+The proposed regulations were expected to go into effect two months after its announcement.

-During that time, lawyers will almost certainly challenge the Trump administration in the same California court that has been overseeing the Flores Agreement, Lee Gelernt, the deputy director of the ACLU’s Immigrants’ Rights Project, tells TIME.
+During that time, lawyers immediately challenged the Trump administration in the same California court that has been overseeing the Flores Agreement, Lee Gelernt, the deputy director of the ACLU’s Immigrants’ Rights Project, tells TIME at the start of the Trump Administration’s decision.
 “We hope that [the judge] will strike down the regulations before they even go into effect.”
 (While the ACLU has not filed suit yet, Gelernt says it will “certainly be prepared to assist in whatever way is necessary.”)

-Full details of the government’s plans have not yet been released either.
-But Wendy Young, president of the advocacy organization Kids in Need of Defense, tells TIME that if the regulation is anything like the government’s proposal from last September, “there’s a very strong chance” that the court will reject it.
+Wendy Young, president of the advocacy organization Kids in Need of Defense, tells TIME that if the regulation is anything like the government’s proposal from last September, “there’s a very strong chance” that the court would reject it.

 One critique the court had of the Trump administration’s initial proposal, Young notes, was that facilities housing families would not be licensed.
 She says the new proposal includes a government run licensing project, but adds, “That’s basically the fox watching the hen house.”